elefAntti/code_analysis/README.md

 # Code Analysis
 Analyzing C source code with python to compile statistics.
 The aim is to push these statistics to Graphite/Grafana for visualization.

-Using pycparser to parse the code.
+Using [pycparser](https://github.com/eliben/pycparser) to parse the code.
+The code in utils/fake_libc_include is Copyright (c) 2008-2017, Eli Bendersky All rights reserved.
+Licensed under the 3-clause BSD license in that folder.

 ![Grafana dashboard screenshot](docs/Grafana.png)